akvo/rag-doll/readme.md

 - figure out how to do id's on ChromaDB
 - Figure out how to gracefully await Chroma starting instead of sleeping for a few seconds
 - Need some way to retain and add to the collection, instead of recreating every time
+- Need to figure out how to collect likes/dislikes and then attach these to the records in the vector database.
+By collecting these, useful answers should make it into the knowledge base and we can suppress bad answers.
+- switch to RabbitMQ